Robert E. Howard: Death

 In the weeks before his suicide, Howard wrote to Kline giving his agent instructions of what to do in case of his death, he wrote his last will and testament, and he borrowed a .380 Colt Automatic from his friend Lindsey Tyson.
 On June 10, he drove to Brownwood and bought a burial plot for the whole family.
 On the night before his suicide, when his father confirmed that his mother was finally dying, he asked where his father would go afterwards.
 Isaac Howard replied that he would go wherever his son went, thinking he meant to leave Cross Plains.
 It is possible that Howard thought his father would join him in ending their lives together as a family.

 In June 1936, as Hester Howard slipped into her final coma, her son maintained a death vigil with his father and friends of the family, getting little sleep, drinking huge amounts of coffee, and growing more despondent.
 On the morning of June 11, 1936, Howard asked one of his mother's nurses, a Mrs. Green, if his mother would ever regain consciousness.
 When she told him no, he walked out to his car in the driveway, took the pistol from the glove box, and shot himself in the head.
-His father and another doctor rushed out, but the wound was too grievous for anything to be done.
-Howard lived for another eight hours, dying at 4 pm; his mother died the following day.
+He died eight hours later, and his mother died the following day.
 The story occupied the entirety of that week's edition of the Cross Plains Review, along with the publication of Howard's "A Man-Eating Jeopard".
 On June 14, 1936, a double funeral service was held at Cross Plains First Baptist Church, and both were buried in Greenleaf Cemetery in Brownwood, Texas.